 Famous Tennis Courts – Bjorn Borg

-For those who are a lover of tennis the history here is astounding.
-Since Bjorn Borg opened the the tennis court club in 1979, Puente Romano has hosted iconic famous tennis players such as Boris Becker, John Mc Enroe, Roger Federer, Nadal Rafeal, both Dojkivic brothers and now Gracie Opulanza.
+For those who are a lover of tennis, the history here is astounding.
+Since Bjorn Borg opened the tennis court club in 1979, Puente Romano has hosted iconic famous tennis players such as Boris Becker, John Mc Enroe, Roger Federer, Rafael Nadal, both Dojkivic brothers and now Gracie Opulanza.

-Regarding what to wear, this is the perfect place to trend the latest in Sport lux wear on and off the court.
+Regarding what to wear, this is the perfect place to trend the latest in Sports lux wear on and off the court.

 Six Senses Spa

 Taking inspiration from the Six Senses philosophy combined with Puente Romano architecture and craftsmanship is why this experience of the scents, sights and sounds of the Mediterranean was one of the best Spa experiences I’ve had in Europe so far.
 From a welcome drink of warm ginger tea to the tranquil atmosphere in the wet area, I was really impressed with this dedicated Spa area.
 This is not common in most resorts in Europe.

 One of my favourite areas was the reception and lounge area with cosy swinging benches.
 In fact, there were so many relaxing options such as the herbal steam room, sauna, hammam and the hydrotherapy pool.
 These were brilliant to use considering, I just moved house and my body was exhausted and aching.

 I was given a signature olive oil and sea salt treatment for 90 minutes, and my skin and my body were left feeling alive and stimulated, perfect for the evening ahead.